kevinzg/facebook-scraper/README.md

 *(For the `get_posts` function)*.

 - **group**: group id, to scrape groups instead of pages.
 Default is `None`.
-- **pages**: how many pages of posts to request, usually the first page has 2 posts and the rest 4.
+- **pages**: how many pages of posts to request, the first 2 pages may have no results, so try with a number greater than 2.
 Default is 10.
 - **timeout**: how many seconds to wait before timing out.
 Default is 5.
 - **credentials**: tuple of user and password to login before requesting the posts.
 Default is `None`.
 - **extra_info**: bool, if true the function will try to do an extra request to get the post reactions.
 Default is False.